 Help to decide whether to get a solar PPA or a solar lease.

+Are you deciding whether to get a solar PPA or a solar lease?
 To someone who does not already have a thorough understanding of how solar power saves money on their electricity bill, the difference between a PPA (Power Purchase Agreement) and lease can be subtle and almost indistinguishable.
 Solar leases and solar PPA are arrangements where the homeowner does not own the solar energy installation on their roof, it is owned by the lease or PPA company.
 There are pros and cons between this model vs a traditional

 finance or cash ownership model, and pros and cons between a solar lease and a solar PPA.
 This article should be your starting point in researching which model is the best fit for your individual renewable energy needs.
 I point out multiple times below that you must do your own math when comes down to making a decision – different solar contractors have different options from different partners, they will almost always be biased towards the programs they have available.

 Here is the difference between a solar lease and solar PPA in plain English, however, most of you will need to continue reading to fully understand.

 - Lease: The homeowner leases the solar panels and components, but the homeowner’s relationship with their utility and how they buy/sell electricity, such as Net Metering, is no different than someone who owns a solar panel system.
 The homeowner pays fixed monthly lease payments for the duration of the lease term, usually 20-25 years.

 - PPA: The homeowner neither owns nor leases the solar system.
 The PPA company installs their own system on the roof and sells the homeowner the electricity it produces at an agreed upon amount.
 Depending on the agreement, the homeowner pays for only the electricity they use not a fixed monthly amount, or they can pay a fixed monthly amount – just depends on which option works best for the individual.
 PPA contracts usually last 20-25 years.